Alang Ship Breaking Yard: Salvaging

-The Alang facility consists of 183 ship breaking yards along 14 km of coast that total 4.5 million Light Displacement Tonnage (LDT) of capacity.
+The Alang facility consists of 183 ship breaking yards along 14 km of coast that total 4.5 million light displacement tonnage (LDT) of capacity.

-Large super-tankers, car ferries, container ships, and a dwindling number of ocean liners are beached on the mud flats during high tide.
+Large super-tankers, car ferries, container ships and ocean liners are beached on the mud flats during high tide.
 As the tide recedes, manual labourers move onto the beach to dismantle each ship, salvaging what they can and reducing the rest to scrap.

 The first ship broken down at Alang, MV Kota Tenjong, was beached on 13 February 1983.
-Alang's processing volume peaked between 2011 and 2012 at 415 vessels per year, and has been declining since.
+Alang's processing peaked between 2011 and 2012 at 415 vessels per year, and has been declining since.
 In 2020, Alang Ship Breaking Yard recycled 196 ships.

 Ongoing upgrade plans

 The governments of Japan and Gujarat signed a Memorandum of Understanding in 2010, which focused on technology transfer and financial assistance from Japan to upgrade the yard's operations to meet international standards.
 The project aimed to make Alang the largest International Maritime Organization-compliant ship recycling yard in the world.
 This evolved as part of the Delhi-Mumbai Industrial Corridor, an international industrial development project supported by the governments of India and Japan and carried out as a public-private partnership.

 Improvement efforts started in 2017, with the Japanese International Cooperation Agency providing a soft loan of $76 million and the Gujarati Maritime Board providing $35 million toward improvements.